Yield: 8 big ol’ rolls

 - Once rolls have cooled a bit, spread icing on top and serve immediately.

-NOTE: If you’re planning on eating the rolls later, wait until just before serving to ice.
+- Bake now; eat later: If you’re planning on eating the rolls later, wait until just before serving to ice.
 Store bare rolls and frosting in separate, sealed containers at room temperature until it’s time to chow down.

-Love this recipe, but want to try some different shaping techniques?
+- Other shaping techniques: Love this recipe, but want to try some different shaping techniques?
 Learn how to turn this dough into a braid, épi de blé, Swedish tea ring, and more from King Arthur’s article “Think beyond the cinnamon roll.”

 Leave a Reply